Anatomy of plasmons in generic Luttinger semimetals: Quasiparticle characteristics

+The quasiparticle weight is given by the residue at the pole of the Green's function, whose nonzero value signals the existence of the quasiparticles.
+This is captured by

-Fig.~\ref{Fig_iso_Z_f_u-p_T01-mu-01-q-05} is a representative plot for $Z_f$ for an isotropic LSM for $\varepsilon \geq 0$, using the same parameter values in Fig.~\ref{Fig_iso_tune-X}.
-Comparing Fig.~\ref{Fig_iso_Z_f_u-p_T01-mu-01-q-05} with Fig.~\ref{Fig_iso_tune-X}, we observe that as we approach the frequency where a plasmon exists, $Z_f$ clearly dips when $X>50$.
-This decrease in $Z_f$ also signals a reduction in the weight of the quasiparticle, corroborating the fact that the quasipartices are not well-defined while the plasmon mode emerges [cf. Fig.~\ref{Fig_iso_Z_f_u-p_T01-mu-01-q-05}].
-The results for the $\varepsilon<0$ case are again qualitatively similar, and hence not explicitly shown here.
+Fig.~\ref{Fig_iso_Z_f_u-p_T01-mu-01-q-05}(a) is a representative contourplot of $Z_f$ for an isotropic LSM, using the same parameter values as in Fig.~\ref{Fig_iso_tune-X} (except $\tilde \varepsilon $).
+A decrease in $Z_f$ signals a reduction in the weight of the quasiparticle while the plasmon mode emerges.
+Furthermore, Fig.~\ref{Fig_iso_Z_f_u-p_T01-mu-01-q-05}(b) clearly shows that $Z_f$ decreases as $X $ increases.
+This is due to the fact that the quasiparticles get destroyed and their weight is shifted to the plasmonic excitations as $X$ is cranked up.